miketeachman/micropython-i2s-examples/README.md

 Workaround:  Use the static I2S class method `shift()` to right shift all samples that are read from the microphone.

 #### Attributions
-"Le blues de la vache" by Le Collectif Unifié de la Crécelle is licensed under CC BY-NC-SA 2.1
+"Le blues de la vache" by Le Collectif UnifiÃ© de la CrÃ©celle is licensed under CC BY-NC-SA 2.1